hdShang/arxiv-daily/docs/cs-CL/2025-08-11/papers/250808039v3-audio-thinker-guiding-audio-language-model-when-and-how-to-think-via.md

 ---
 layout: default
-title: Audio-Thinker: Guiding Audio Language Model When and How to Think via Reinforcement Learning
+title: "Audio-Thinker: Guiding Audio Language Model When and How to Think via Reinforcement Learning"
 ---

 # Audio-Thinker: Guiding Audio Language Model When and How to Think via Reinforcement Learning